Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/MP4 Recording.rst

 |image03|

 Disconnect power from the Ameba Pro 2 board, remove the SD card and connect it to a computer to view the contents.
 Depending on the compiled example, there will be either one or two MP4 videos.
-Using VLC to open the MP4 file, detailed information about the MP4 files can be obtained in "Tools" -> "Codec Information".
+Using VLC to open the MP4 file, detailed information about the MP4 files can be obtained in :guilabel:`Tools -> Codec Information`

 +--------------------------------+----------------------------------------------------------+
 | **Example**                    | **MP4 file details**                                     |